digiscot/digiscot-website/pages/projects/scottish-borders-council.md

 Busy making plans for the start of Tea and Tablet after the summer :)

+After some unfortunate delays over the summer, we have started our Intro to IT classes again :) At the moment we are still using laptops but it wont be long until we introduce people to tablets and using them in our IT classes :) We will keep this page update on when this will happen!

 ## Evaluation

 This is where the project lead will share information about what was achieved and what was learned.